André Gide: Struggle for values

 "Each volume that Gide wrote was intended to challenge itself, what had preceded it, and what could conceivably follow it.
 This characteristic, according to Daniel Moutote in his Cahiers de André Gide essay, is what makes Gide's work 'essentially modern': the 'perpetual renewal of the values by which one lives.'"
 Gide wrote in his Journal in 1930: "The only drama that really interests me and that I should always be willing to depict anew, is the debate of the individual with whatever keeps him from being authentic, with whatever is opposed to his integrity, to his integration.
 Most often the obstacle is within him.
 And all the rest is merely accidental."

 As a whole, "The works of André Gide reveal his passionate revolt against the restraints and conventions inherited from 19th-century France.
 He sought to uncover the authentic self beneath its contradictory masks."

-Sexuality
+Sexual delinquency

 In his journal, Gide distinguishes between adult-attracted "sodomites" and boy-loving "pederasts", categorizing himself as the latter.

-One, but not the first, of his early sexual encounters with a young boy was in the company of Oscar Wilde.